gefeiliu723-star/gesture-structure-pipeline/README.md

 ### Analytic Orchestration
 A bifurcated R / Python architecture (via `reticulate`) that produces serialized data tables and diagnostic workbooks for downstream statistical modeling.

 ---

+## Robustness Analysis (Confidence-Based Filtering)

+Confidence-based filtering is used solely as a robustness analysis on the quality of structural annotations, not as a criterion for defining discourse structure itself.

+Structural points are manually assigned a confidence score (1–3) reflecting annotation clarity

+Primary analyses use all structural points

+Robustness checks repeat analyses using only high-confidence points (e.g., confidence = 3)

+This procedure evaluates sensitivity to annotation quality, not alignment rules or event definitions

+---